MzjHarley/MzjHarley/README.md

 ## Hey，MzjHarley here 👋
 I am M**iao** Z**hi**J**un**,a sophomore at HENU.
--   🌱 I’m currently learning DataStructuresAndAlgorithms.
+-   🌱 I’m currently learning DataStructuresAndAlgorithms/DataAnalysisAndVisualization/PrinciplesOfComputerComposition/BigDataTechnology.
+.
 -   👯 I’m looking to collaborate on doing the similar things.
 -   🔭 I’m currently working in
 -   🤔 I’m looking for help with